-3. Design Development (DD)
+3. Design development (DD)

-For instance, if the project requires a structural engineer to help with the technical aspects, this is the time to include them.
+For instance, if the project requires a structural engineer to help with the technical aspects, it is time to include them.
 You may also provide the client with exterior and interior finishes that should go on top of the foundational structure.

 At this stage, it’s also likely that a realistic cost estimate will reveal itself, and all stakeholders will start getting a better idea of the resources that’ll be needed.

-4. Construction Drawings (CD)
+4. Construction drawings (CD)

 In most cases, your city or county will review your submission for structural integrity and check that there’s adherence to building codes and zoning laws.
-You may have to exercise some patience here because getting a permit can often take a long time.
-But it’s important because it protects architects, property owners, and builders from any construction errors.
+You may have to exercise patience here because getting a permit can often take a long time.
+But it’s important because it protects architects, property owners, and builders from construction errors.

 Plain construction projects that meet all local requirements get approved in a matter of days, but if your plans are more ambitious than that, then it can take up to several months.

-6. Construction Administration (CA)
+6. Construction administration (CA)

-The final stage of the design process is when your plans will begin to materialize in physical form.
+The final stage of the design process is when your plans begin to materialize in physical form.
 Your final blueprints should be set and ready for use by constructors.
 However, your job isn’t done yet!
 You must now monitor the building’s construction, ensuring that all necessary steps are being taken.

-Establish a clear review and approval process
+1. Establish a clear review and approval process

 We know how vital client feedback and communication are, so you must ensure that you have devised a system to keep these things in order.

-Evaluate each finished process
+2. Evaluate each finished process

 A great finishing touch to add to your work is taking the time and humility to step back and evaluate areas for potential improvement.
 As you do this, your work will embody higher accuracy.
-And attention to detail is how you win your clients’ approval.
+And attention to detail is how you win your client’s approval.

-GoVisually is the fastest and #1 review and approval solution.
+GoVisually is the fastest and #1 review and approval solution for architecture designs.
 It is reliable, fast, and modern.

 SketchUp is a powerful 3D modeling application that makes design development seamless, intuitive, and highly organized.
 It allows users to create intricate, detailed building designs in 3D and add 2D details to their drawings and specifications, such as text descriptions.